raceintospace/raceintospace/doc/manual/manual.md

 **4 Animation**

 This is disabled in the current version of RIS.

-~~You can have the game show still images in place of movies, if you want to.~~
+Formerly, you could have the game show still images in place of movies, if you wanted to.

 **5 Model and Roster Type**